chetanhaobijam/Actor_Template/README.md

-# Soma_Template
+# Actor_Template
-A Webpage template cloned from Soma Laishram main website.
+A Webpage template that can be used to showcase an artist career